camila-fukuda/ryc-1-java/README.md

 The main class for running the Java application is located at the following path: src/application/Main.java

+To run the application, you can execute the Main class.

+## Usage
+To use the application, follow these steps:
+1. Ensure you have Java installed on your system.
+2. Navigate to the directory containing the Main.java file.
+3. Compile the Java files if necessary.
+4. Run the Main class using the `java` command.

+## Contributors
+- Camila Fukuda

+## Class Diagram
 ```mermaid
 classDiagram
     Account <|-- AccountAbstract : implements